MoonZoon/MoonZoon/docs/backend.md

 - Is _E2E encryption_ required?

 - We need to take into account legal requirements:
-  - Do we need user's email?
-Is user's nick a real name?
+  - Do we need the user's email?
+Is the user's nick a real name?
 It has to be compatible with GDPR and we need to mention it in our _Terms and Policies_ and other documents.
   - The user has to agree with the usage of their data before the registration and he has to be able to delete the data.
   - etc.

 - What about account recovery, log in on multiple devices, testing, ...